kevinkawchak/law-physical-ai-trials/README.md

 ## What is new in v0.3.0

 [Final PDF and Source](https://doi.org/10.5281/zenodo.20726461).
-This v0.3.0 release adds `enactment/`, a passage framework that answers the eight questions a member of Congress asks before voting yes on H. R. 9510: mandate, authority, safety, fiscal score, constituents, bipartisanship, coalition, and the passage path.
+This v0.3.0 release adds `enactment/`, a framework that answers the eight questions a member of Congress asks before voting yes on H. R. 9510: mandate, authority, safety, fiscal score, constituents, bipartisanship, coalition, and the passage path.
 Each is paired with a cited fact from the bill and the platform.
 A new verify stage double-checks